7055-Inc/oaf-core/docs/api/internal/admin-marketplace.md

   updated_at = NOW()
 WHERE id = ?

--- Ensure user does NOT have marketplace permissions INSERT INTO user_permissions (user_id, marketplace) VALUES (?, 0)
+-- Ensure user does NOT have vendor permissions (verified status remains unchanged) INSERT INTO user_permissions (user_id, vendor)
+VALUES (?, 0)
-ON DUPLICATE KEY UPDATE marketplace = 0
+ON DUPLICATE KEY UPDATE vendor = 0
 ```

 **Response Structure:**